Carbon Disclosure Project

-The CDP (formerly the Carbon Disclosure Project) is an international non-profit organisation based in the United Kingdom, Japan, India, China, Germany, Brazil and the United States of America that helps companies and cities disclose their environmental impact.
+CDP (formerly the Carbon Disclosure Project) is an international non-profit organisation based in the United Kingdom, Japan, China, Germany, Brazil and the United States that helps companies, cities, states, regions and public authorities disclose their environmental impact.
 It aims to make environmental reporting and risk management a business norm, driving disclosure, insight, and action towards a sustainable economy.
-In 2022, nearly 20,000 organizations disclosed their environmental information through CDP.
+In 2024, nearly 25,000 organisations disclosed their environmental information through CDP.

 Background

-CDP piggybacked on GRI's concept of environmental disclosure in 2002, focusing on individual companies rather than on nations.
+CDP piggybacked on the Global Reporting Initiative's concept of environmental disclosure in 2002, focusing on individual companies rather than on nations.
 At the time CDP had just 35 investors signing its request for climate information and 245 companies responding.
-Today, nearly a fifth of global greenhouse gas emissions are reported through CDP.

-Some corporations have higher greenhouse gas emissions than individual nation states.
-Some leading companies have moved to become carbon neutral, but for others there is the scope to reduce energy usage and greenhouse gas-emissions through the adoption of energy-efficiency methods and business planning.
+According to the organisation, as of 2024, companies worth two thirds of global market capitalisation disclose through CDP.

 Mechanism

-CDP works with over 18,500 corporations, as well as over 550 cities and 100 states and regions to help them on effective carbon emissions reductions strategies.
+CDP works with corporations, cities, states, and regions to help develop carbon emissions reductions strategies.
 The collection of self-reported data from the companies is supported by over 800 institutional investors with about US$100 trillion in assets.

-Much of the data elicited has never been collected before.
-This information is helpful to investors, corporations, and regulators in making informed decisions on taking action towards a sustainable economy by measuring and understanding their environmental impact and taking steps to address and limit their risk to climate change, deforestation and water security.